 Perhaps the upcoming occasion is making you feel better about splurging on the ultra-expensive moisturizer you’ve been dying to get your hands on, or it’s given you the guilt-free green light to purchase a whole new skin care routine.
-If you want to treat yourself and practice some good self care before the big day, go for it!
-But remember, if you want your skin to look it’s best on your wedding day, drastically altering your skin care routine right before your wedding is not a good idea.
+If you want to treat yourself and practice some good self care before the big day, go for it.
+But remember, if you want your skin to look its best on your wedding day, drastically altering your skin care routine right before your wedding is not a good idea.
 Give your skin time to test out or adjust to new products that you introduce into your routine.
 Skin purging is a real thing!

 Start by testing one or two products a few months in advance, and then gradually introduce products into the new routine.
-Think about this in terms of the worst case scenario: if it goes completely wrong and leaves you with a reaction or breakout, you’ll have enough time to heal and get back to a routine that works for you.
+Think about this in terms of the worst case scenario: If it goes completely wrong and leaves you with a reaction or breakout, you’ll have enough time to heal and get back to a routine that works for you.
 And remember to consult with your dermatologist before introducing new ingredients, especially actives, into your routine.

 If you prefer to go the chemical route which feels more gentle on the skin but offers great benefits, there are serums that are great at resurfacing.
-The L’Oréal Paris Revitalift Derm Intensives 10% Pure Glycolic Acid Serum exfoliates dead skin cells while also addressing dark spots, fine lines and wrinkles for a smooth, even skin tone.
-Start by using it two to three times per week and then build up to daily use.
-Simply pat four to five drops of the serum onto your skin after cleansing at night and follow up with moisturizer.
+The L’Oréal Paris Revitalift Derm Intensives 10% Pure Glycolic Acid Serum exfoliates dead skin cells while also addressing dark spots, fine lines and wrinkles to reveal a smooth, even skin tone.

 Photo Credit: Jonet Williams